mautic/developer-documentation-new/docs/rest_api/contacts.rst

         ]
     }

-The response will contain a list of Point Group scores for the Contact.
+The response contains a list of Point Group scores for the Contact.

 .. vale off

-Get Single Contact Point Group Score
+Get single Contact Point Group score
 ************************************

 .. vale on

-Get the score for a specific Point Group for a contact.
+Get the score for a specific Point Group for a Contact.

 .. vale off